What does a Finish Carpenter do?

 How to become a Finish Carpenter?

-Here are the key steps to becoming a Finish Carpenter:
+Here are the steps to start your journey as a finish carpenter:

 How long does it take to become a Finish Carpenter?